When technology and nature meet

 - controls flying and crawling insects,

-- without residues or moisture ,
+- leaves no residues or moisture,

 - and can be used permanently in sensitive environments.

-Step-by-step: How to deal with an infestation
+Step-by-step: How to properly proceed in case of an infestation

-1. Localize the infestation
+1. Locate infestation

-- Also check ventilation grilles, baseboards or wall niches .
+- Also check ventilation grilles, baseboards, or wall niches.

 2. Ensure safety

-- Turn off the power before taking any action.
+- Turn off power before taking measures.

 - Secure and ventilate technical areas.